sidimansourjs/restify-server-manager/README.md

 	    }
 	}

+There is also a way to stop the server on demand.
+In the above example the server will be stop by calling the `stopServer` method

+	serverManager.stopServer()

 ## Parameters

 - **Server** (`server`) HTTP/S will be started based on object key values.
 If *HTTPS* is choosen for server start up (`tsl.key`) and (`tsl.cert`) have to be provided.
 Visit [Restify site](http://restify.com/#creating-a-server) for futher details.